 How does this happen?
 Three primary ways:

 - You eat food or have a drink contaminated with norovirus.

 - You touch contaminated things—a countertop or doorknob, for example—and then put your fingers in your mouth.

 - You have direct contact with someone who is infected with norovirus.
 This could be something as simple as caring for them or sharing food or eating utensils with them.

 Typically, people are contagious with norovirus when they have active symptoms—particularly vomiting.
 You also can be very contagious for the first few days after you recover from norovirus.
 The CDC notes studies have shown people remain contagious for two or more weeks after they feel better.

-Plus, you can always get norovirus from contaminated food, which is why it is one of the main causes for food poisoning.
+Plus, you can always get norovirus from contaminated food or water, which is why it is one of the main causes for food poisoning.
 It only takes a small amount of the virus to get you sick.
 Food and water become contaminated when an infected person with dirty hands touches the food.
 It can also happen when the food sits on a counter that has norovirus on it.
 Or, the food was grown using contaminated irrigation water.

 Cleanliness is important to beating norovirus.
 To prevent getting it, practice good hand hygiene—meaning wash your hands thoroughly—and properly clean your food before eating it.

 “Wash your hands with soap and water,” Dr. Yu said.
 “It is resistant to alcohol, so therefore, alcohol-based hand gels will not work.”

 Be sure to wash your hands after each time you use the toilet, change a diaper, before you prepare food and when you give someone medicine.